 So you have completed your Open Water and Advanced Open Water Diver courses.
 Congrats!
 Now you improved your diving techniques further and you know more about “deep diving” and “underwater navigation”.
 Your buoyancy is also better underwater and you know the right techniques to use during drift diving and boat diving… But there are still some things missing…

-Divers may experience problems at the surface, they may get tired, feel stressed or even panicked in some situations.
+Divers may experience problems at the surface, they may get tired, feel stressed, or even panicked in some situations.
 There are some simple responses and

 For example, when you see a diver who is struggling with the current and has too much weight on him, who is exhausted and low on air, do you know how you will approach and help him in a safe way?
 Maybe you will never need this, but do you know how to handle missing diver, unresponsive or panicked diver situations underwater?
-How will you administer first aid to decompression sickness, embolism and other pressure related injuries?
-What if your buddy touches an aquatic animal (which she should never do that) and got stung or bitten by it, how will you help?
+How will you administer first aid to decompression sickness, embolism, and other pressure-related injuries?
+What if your buddy touches an aquatic animal (which she should never do) and got stung or bitten by it, how will you help?
 How will you use emergency oxygen or AED (Automated External